dfbarrero/aiCourse/README.md

 Several Makefiles are provided to ease repository management.
 Make executed from the root folder would compile the entire collections of slides for all the courses, while "make view" would open a PDF viewer with all the complided slides.
 On the contrary, if make is executed within a subfolder, it would only compile the slided contained in that folder.
 By default, make compiles the slides for all the courses, while "make course" would build the slides for that course.

 The courses for which the slides are compiled are defined in the TARGET variable, in the begining of the Makefiles.
-The courses details such their names are defined in [gsi-parametros.sty], in the root folder.
+The courses details such their names are defined in [gsi-parametros.sty](gsi-parametros.sty), in the root folder.